 A loan is considered past due when a counterparty has not made a payment by the contractual due date.
-The following table presents the carrying value of loans at year-end that are past due but not classified as impaired because they are either:
+The following table presents the carrying value of loans at year-end that are past due but not classified as impaired.